simotek/LittleGPTracker/.github/pull_request_template.md

 clang-format can be applied locally on commit by installing pre-commit from repo root:
     cp pre-commit .git/hooks/

-Fixes # (issue)
+In section below, delete any option that isn't relevant.
 ## Type of change

-Please delete option that isn't relevant.
+- Fixes #(issue number)
+- Feature

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)

 # How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
+Please describe the tests procedure by which you verified your changes.
 Provide instructions on how to reproduce.

 **Test Configuration**:
 * Hardware:
-* OS version:
+* Test steps:

 # Checklist:

 - [ ] I have performed a self-review of my code
 - [ ] I have commented particularly in hard-to-understand areas
+- [ ] I have updated CHANGELOG
-- [ ] I have updated documentation regarding my changes
+- [ ] I have updated docs/wiki/What-is-LittlePiggyTracker.md reflecting my changes
+- [ ] I have version bumped in `sources/Application/Model/Project.h`
-- [ ] My changes generate no new warnings
+- [ ] My changes generate no new warnings (build without your change then apply your change to check this)